 Causes And Risk Factors Of Sleep Paralysis

 Sleep paralysis is a sleep disorder that occurs during falling asleep and waking up due to an overlap between wakefulness and sleep.
-You are conscious in this state but cannot move, speak, or react and often hallucinate.
+You are conscious in this state but can't move, speak, or react and often hallucinate.
 Episodes usually last for a few seconds to minutes and are frightening.
 It's more common in students and psychiatric patients and is often a symptom of narcolepsy.
-A good sleep hygiene, such as a consistent sleep schedule and a light meal before bed, can prevent it.
+A consistent sleep schedule and a light meal before bed can prevent it.

 Have you ever woken up and felt stuck to your bed, unable to move your limbs?
 There seemed to be someone in the room, watching you, advancing toward you menacingly, sometimes even drawing the sheets away.
 You couldn’t breathe!
 Someone was sitting on your chest!
 And though you wanted to scream, you couldn’t even whisper.
 You just lay there, terrified, waiting for the unimaginable to happen.
 Then you were suddenly released or you woke up or even drifted back to sleep.

 No, this is not a visit from malevolent spirits or evil aliens.
 The medical term for this phenomenon is sleep paralysis.